molines/eNATL60/DOC/Runoff.md

  * This procedure may take a lot of time, but make you visit the world !

+ ### Mask the resulting rivermouth file.
+  * When building the rivermouth file with BMGTOOLS, we do not case about the coastline.
+So it is mandatory to mask the resulting file in order to keep only ocean points in the file.
+Otherwise an error will be done when computing the runoff amount on model cells.
+  * This is done with [rnf_mask](../TOOLS/rnd_mask.f90) program, using the bathymetric file.

+  >   usage :  rnf_mask -d DATA-file -b BATHY-file [-vd VAR-data] [-vb VAR-bathy]
+           [-o FILE-out]

+      PURPOSE :
+         Create masked copy of the input data file

+      ARGUMENTS :
+        -d DATA-file  : give the name of the data file -b BATHY-file : give the name of the bathymetry

+      OPTIONS :
+        -vd VAR-data  : give the name of the variable in data file default is Bathymetry
+        -vb VAR-bathy  : give the name of the variable in bathymetry file default is Bathymetry
+        -o FILE-out: specify name of output file, instead of <BATHY-new>.wrk

+      OUTPUT :
+        netcdf file : <DATA-file>.wrk or  <FILE-OUT>
+          variables : Bathymetry or VAR-data if specified

  ### Compute the river runoff
   * This is done with [rnf_compute_runoff](../TOOLS/rnf_compute_runoff.f90) program.
    * in its actual shape, the program assume hard coded name for files :